- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 If you’ve got aspirations to one day edit for TV and film then learning Media Composer will put you in good stead.
 Despite launching way back in 1989, it’s still the most used video editors at the top levels of the industry.

 Finally we have Apple’s offering.
-Final Cut is a streamlined tool well suited to YouTuber’s looking for a video editor to take their videos to the next level.
-Though it’s not quite at the professional grade of the other NLEs in this list it’s certainly got everything your average online video creator will ever need to make high quality content.
+Final Cut is a streamlined tool well suited to YouTubers looking for a video editor to take their work to the next level.
+Though it’s not quite at the professional grade of the other NLEs in this list, it’s certainly got everything your average online video creator will ever need to make high-quality content.

 Now we’ve got to grips with the basics of adding SFX to your videos, let’s take it a step further.
 If you want your audio to have maximum impact then timing is crucial, an impact sound coming in a few frames late can really detract from the power of a scene - it’s a small thing but it makes a big difference.

 Fortunately, there’s an easy trick to make sure your SFX line up perfectly every time by using the visual audio waveform.
-In this section, we’ll be lining up one of the 100 samples from the free SFX Cellar - Impact SFX Pack, which you can download below.
+In this section, we’ll be lining up one of the 100 samples from the free SFX Cellar - Impact SFX Pack, which is a free YouTube sound effects pack that you can download as a sound effect pack zip below.

-Sound effects fall into a broad range of categories.
+Sound effects – whether they're for YouTube videos or for a Hollywood blockbuster – fall into a broad range of categories.
 Common types include ambience, whooshes, drones, Foley, and impacts.
 Each type has its own purpose and requires a unique approach to blend everything cohesively into a scene.

 You can download over 300 free sound effects, including impacts, whooshes, UI sounds, weather and background ambiences as part of our Free SFX Collection, and get many more on our SFX Cellar platform.